- Privacy | Terms & Conditions-

 Your privacy is important and your personal information will be kept safe.
 Secured in a locked filing cabinet or on a device that is password protected and only known by myself which has antiviral software installed.

 At the beginning of your first appointment I will ask you to complete a personal details form containing your name, address, date of birth, contact information and also contact information for your GP.

-Counsellors are required to keep records after therapy has ended for reasons such as in the case of financial.
-Transactions personal information must be retained for as long as legally required in respect of tax or accounting purposes.
+Counsellors are required to keep records after therapy has ended.
+For reasons such as in the case of financial transactions, personal information must be retained for as long as legally required in respect of tax or accounting purposes.
 Keeping your notes also ensures that should you recommence counselling with me, I can offer you an efficient service.
 Seven years after therapy has ended your therapy notes will be destroyed.

-I may need to share a limited amount of personal data with third parties in order to provide therapy services to you and to fulfil legal obligations.
+Occasionally I may need to share a limited amount of personal data with third parties in order to provide therapy services to you and to fulfil legal obligations.